 Copyright should not be used to control knowledge, creativity, or the ability to tinker with or repair your own devices.
 Copyright should encourage more people to share, make, or repair things, rather than concentrate that power in only a few players.

 Copyright claims should not raise the specter of huge, unpredictable judgments that discourage important uses of creative work.
 Copyright should have balanced remedies that also provide a real path for deterring bad-faith claims.

 The public domain is our cultural commons and a crucial resource for innovation and access to knowledge.
-Copyright policy should strive to promote, and not diminish, a robust, accessible public domain.
+Copyright should strive to promote, and not diminish, a robust, accessible public domain.

 Copyright must be set through a participatory, democratic, and transparent process.
 It should not be decided through back-room deals, secret international agreements, unaccountable bureaucracies, or unilateral attempts to apply national laws extraterritorially.